 - Many people chose to keep their pet’s ashes, for example in their pet’s favourite room.
-We provide a range of caskets and urns suitable as keepsakes, please click here for further information
+We provide a range of caskets and urns for this purpose.

-- Or alternatively, some clients have the ashes put in a beech casket and when their own time comes they make it their wish to be cremated with their pet’s ashes
+- Some clients have the ashes put in a beech casket and when their own time comes they make it their wish to be cremated with their pet’s ashes.

 Yes we can cremate an exhumed pet and still offer you all of our normal cremation services.

-Yes, many people often wish to cremate companions together.
+Yes, many people often wish to cremate two or more pets together.

 It will depend on the size of each individual pet whether we can do this but if possible we will make the final arrangements.

-Please contact a bereavement advisor for advice and confirmation before proceeding.
+Please contact a bereavement advisor for advice and confirmation before proceeding on 01763 207700.

-Yes, many people choose to be laid to rest with their beloved pets in our tranquil Garden of Remembrance at Thriplow Heath.
+Yes, many people choose to be laid to rest with their beloved pets in our tranquil Garden of Remembrance.

 Please contact a bereavement advisor for further details and to discuss what you would like to do.
 They will help you make all necessary arrangements.